cake-contrib/Cake.ArgumentBinder/Readme.md

 ========================================
 An error occurred when executing task 'delete_files'.
 Error: One or more errors occurred.
-        Argument 'path is required, but was never specified.
+        Argument 'path' is required, but was never specified.
 ```

 If you specify an argument that is not valid, you'll also get a helpful error message (in this example, going below the minimum for files to keep):